Sehorn/AdamsDinnerBot/README.md

-# AdamsDinnerBot
+# Adams Dinner Bot

-Run main.py
+Run main.py to start bot.

-Use commands in discord server
+Use !help command in Discord server to see all available commands.

-!dinnertime to start the timer

-!dinnersover to stop the timer and report total time